Officialletai/RL-Traffic-Management/README.md

 # Traffic Management with Reinforcement Learning

 This project aims to build an environment to simulate a traffic management system and employ various reinforcement learning algorithms to optimize traffic flow.
 The simulation currently models a traffic network with roads, traffic lights, and intersections, allowing various algorithms to interact with the environment.

+Huge credits and thank you to William, Ishmail, and Samiul for starting and building everything so far with me.

 ## Project Structure